sainadreddy/Data-Recording-Cleaning-Analysis-Visualisation/README.md

 You have slicers to filter the graphs representing the count of electric and non-electric vehicles, count of vehicles for each brand, percentage of electric and non-electric in each type of vehicle, public and private transport counts, and finally, a glimpse of male and female drivers.

 >[!IMPORTANT]
-> Added Additonal data file which answers the qeestions mentioned in code file.
+> Added Additonal data file which answers the qeuestions mentioned in code file.

 Below are snap shots of 2 dashboards: